-In the front, a good driving position is easily found – eight-way manually adjustable seats are standard on entry-level models, with S, SE and HSE cars getting 10-, 14- and 16-way electric adjustability respectively.
-S models get heated seats, while the SE and HSE add a memory function for multiple drivers.
+In the front, a good driving position is easily found – eight-way heated manually-adjustable seats are standard on entry-level models, while S, SE and HSE cars include further power-adjustable seats with a memory function for the SE and HSE versions.

-Rearward visibility isn’t fantastic thanks to that narrow rear window and slim glasshouse, but the optional ClearSight rear-view mirror (£450, standard on HSE) helps solve this issue.
+Rearward visibility isn’t fantastic thanks to that narrow rear window and slim glasshouse, but the optional ClearSight rear-view mirror (£515, standard on R-Dynamic HSE and Autobiography) helps solve this issue.
 It uses a roof-mounted camera to display an uninterrupted, widescreen view of the road behind or – at the push of a button – can be returned to a conventional mirror.

 There are four generously sized storage bins, a large cubby under the centre front armrest and a useful rubberised tray on the centre console that’ll happily store a phone or wallet – cupholders are located beneath this.

 The Range Rover Evoque measures in at just under 1.65m tall, 4.37m long and a few milimetres over 1.9m wide - or 2.1m including mirrors.
 For comparison, the Volvo XC40 is a few millimetres taller and longer, but a shade narrower at 2.03m including mirrors.